andreacalderonvv/cse15l-lab-reports/Lab Report 1.md

 ---
 For me, I already had VS code installed because of CSE 11, but I will still help guide in installing it.

 **First Step:** You will have to go to [this website](https://code.visualstudio.com/download) and choose which system you are downloading VS code on.
-Then hit the  download.
+Then hit the  download button.

 ![Image](fourthss)